 A driver may stop you from boarding a bus, train or tram if you have anything with you that is:

 Drivers can’t physically help you get on to vehicles or lift your items for you.
 If you can’t do these things independently, please bring someone who can help you.

 Provided there is space available, you can take your bike on a train for free on weekends and public holidays.

-From Monday to Friday, you can take your bike on a train during peak times (before 9am and after 3pm) at the cost of a separate peak concession fare.
-During off-peak times, it's free.
+From Monday to Friday, you need to pay a separate peak concession fare to take your bike on a train before 9am or between 3pm and 6pm.
+Outside of these times, it's free.